Enalean/tuleap-documentation-en/languages/en/user-guide/project-summary.rst

 appropriate project name.

-For registered users there are several ways by which you can access the Project Dashboard of a |SYSPRODUCTNAME| hosted project:
+For registered users there are several ways by which you can access the Project Dashboard of a Tuleap hosted project:

 You can use the search box and look for a project name that you know of

 You can explore the Software Map if you know where the project is

-You can click on the Project name if it appears on the
-|SYSPRODUCTNAME| Site statistics on the right hand side of the
+You can click on the Project name if it appears on the Tuleap Site statistics on the right hand side of the Tuleap home page
-|SYSPRODUCTNAME| home page

 And finally you can type the Web URL to access the project page.
 All projects can be accessed at: